nu-decree/viceroy-decree-website/exampleSite/content/english/pages/applications.md

 Students who meet all VICEROY Scholars requirements will receive a completion stipend and a letter of commendation from the VICEROY National Director, while Scholars with Honors will receive additional recognition for their exceptional contributions and commitment to the program.
 The scholarship funding is contingent upon the support provided by the Griffiss Institute and may be adjusted or discontinued if such funding is reduced or terminated.

-### The next Priority Application Deadline for Spring 2026 application is september 28th 2025
+### The next Priority Application Deadline for Fall 2026 application is February 28th 2026

  #### VICEROY Application Form [here](https://app.smartsheet.com/b/form/71b96b31ec674310a3e304a9340e7bfa).